archit-react/Post-Scheduler-UI/README.md

   - Displays a toast notification
   - Plays the reminder audio file (reminder.mp3)
 - Audio playback only occurs if the tab is visible
-- Ensures reminders do not repeat using a notified flag
+- Ensures reminders do not repeat using:
+  - `notified` flag
+  - ✅ `shownToastIds` set (prevents duplicate reminders even if state lags)

 ---